 Other surnames:

 Our Haplogroup.
 Scientists also use the term "haplogroup" which means a group of similar haplotypes that define a genetic population.
 In other words, a population that is descended from a common ancestor, as evidenced by a specific "single nucleotide polymorphism) (SNP).
 There are many haplogroups and each has its own scientific notation.
-Many of the Hathcoat/Heathcock surname group members have been tested for SNP and our haplogroup is E1b1a, sometimes called M2.
+Many of the Hathcoat/Hathcock surname group members have been tested for SNP and our haplogroup is E1b1a, sometimes called E-M2.
 The following definition of this haplogroup is taken from Wikipedia:

 Haplogroup E1b1a is the main haplogroup in sub-Saharan Africa, where it reaches frequencies of over 80% in West Africa.
 It has been hypothesized that E1b1a originated in Northern Africa and then spread to sub-Saharan Africa with the Bantu expansion.
 E1b1a is the single most common Y-chromosome haplogroup among people of Sub-Saharan African descent both inside and outside of Africa.
 It is observed at frequencies of 58%-60% in African Americans.